apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 In the table sharding situation, the same logic table will be separated into many physical tables in one database.
 Therefore, index names created for those physical tables are not allowed to repeat.
-As a result, Sharding-Sphere will revise the index name as the suffix of logic index names plus its physical table name.
+As a result, ShardingSphere will revise the index name as the suffix of logic index names plus its physical table name.

-In Sharding-Sphere, schema management method is similar as that of the table.
+In ShardingSphere, schema management method is similar as that of the table.
 It uses logic schema to manage a set of data, so it requires to replace the logic schema written by users in SQL with physical database schema.

-It is a regret that until this article is finished, Sharding-Sphere still does not support the use of schema in DQL and DML statement, for example:
+It is a regret that until this article is finished, ShardingSphere still does not support the use of schema in DQL and DML statement, for example:

 ```
 SHOW COLUMNS FROM t_order FROM order_ds;